mattjj/todo-bash/README.md

 + brush the cat; Wed Mar 20 23:49:54 EDT 2013
 - brush the cat; Wed Mar 20 23:50:37 EDT 2013
 - feed the plants; Wed Mar 20 23:50:39 EDT 2013
+$ todos_completed -1hour
+√ brush the cat
+√ feed the plants
 ```

 The lists are just plain text files, so it's easy to open them up and edit them